OrangeSquare420/grefur-sensor/README.md

 ## Sensor Modules – Build Your Own

-Anyone can design a **Grefur-compatible module** that fits the backplate.
-The sensors will the be:
+Anyone can design a **Grefur-Backplate compatible module** which will be:

-- **Self-contained**: Include firmware, sensor logic, and configuration.
+- **Self-contained**: Includes firmware, sensor logic, and configuration.
-- **Network-ready**: Designed to connect via Wi-Fi or Ethernet and speak MQTT.
+- **Network-ready**: Connects via Wi-Fi or Ethernet and communicates via MQTT.
 - **Configurable**: Receive settings remotely and publish sensor readings to any MQTT broker.
-- **Pluggable**: Easily swap modules while maintaining the same infrastructure.
+- **Pluggable**: Easily swappable while maintaining the same infrastructure.

 Example modules include:
 - Temperature & Humidity sensors